Cedric979/BEEV/Docker_README.txt

-Here I will explain how to create the contianer/app on Docker.
+Here I will explain how to create the container/app on Docker.
 This will only be required to do one time.
 PLEASE READ UNTIL THE END

-Before extract files

-1 - Download and install Docker: https://www.docker.com/products/docker-desktop (Make sure to install with your corresponding OS)
+1 - Download and install Docker: https://www.docker.com/products/docker-desktop(Make sure to install with your corresponding OS)

 2 - Create a new folder anywhere in your computer.